bids-standard/bids-website/docs/impact/index.md

 # BIDS Impact

-This document intends to convey how the BIDS Steering and Maintainers Group can support your proposed BIDS grant.
+BIDS document  intends to convey how the BIDS Steering and Maintainers Group can support your proposed BIDS grant.
 In an effort to express the impact of BIDS in the brain imaging community, we have shared several of our traffic metrics.